wolftype/200c/README.md

 Note you can also specify a folder in your master branch which github will use to publish to `yourname.github.io/yourrepo`.
 See [this link](https://github.com/blog/2228-simpler-github-pages-publishing) for details.

+For more info, see also [jekyll's github documentation](https://jekyllrb.com/docs/github-pages/)